DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-24-adding-and-editing-organisations.md

       src: edit-organisation--cannot-remove.png
 ---

 We updated the ‘Add organisation’ and the edit organisation flows to improve how the support team manages organisations.
+The improved order and labelling of the fields in the flows help the support agent to enter the information more quickly and accurately.

 ## What we changed